heptarch/heptarch.github.io/projects.md

 - Enforced cross-disciplinary interaction
 - Collaborative management

-This covers most of it, but a few key questions remain, such as:
+This seems pretty good, but I'll admit, there are some major questions it doesn't answer:
 - What motivated researchers?
 - How did managers intervene in or guide research?
 - How was research coupled to the realities of the communications systems?